arthur-zheng/FEIQ/this.md

 }
 test();
 ```
-We can tell the arrow function binds _the scope which wraps the outside object_ with _this_.
+We can tell is that, the arrow function binds _the scope which wraps the outside object_ with _this_.

 ### References:
 1. _Understanding Javascript's this With Clarity, and Master It_: [http:\/\/javascriptissexy.com\/understand-javascripts-this-with-clarity-and-master-it\/](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/)